 The growing interest in renewables is reflected on the individual level too: Woodfin has noticed an uptick in the number of people taking part in Austin’s green energy programs and in conversations about the topic on community listservs.
 Although it costs a bit more to support renewable energy in his region, Woodfin says it’s worth it.
 “You’re putting your faith and your pocketbook in future generations,” he says.

-William Borden, Director of EarthShare Washington agrees.
+William Borden, former Director of EarthShare Washington agrees.
 “You’ve got to believe that for people who know about climate change, especially if you have grandkids, renewables make sense.”
 Borden’s household participates in Seattle City Light’s Green Up program which, like Austin Energy, charges consumers a monthly fee to integrate more renewables into the grid.

 “Seattle is a city that prides itself on being sustainable,” Borden says, pointing to a recent mayoral race in which the two leading candidates tried to “out-green” each other for votes.